irchou/cse15l-lab-reports/lab-report-4.md

 git<space>commit<space>-m<space><shift+'>fix<space>bug<shift+'><enter>
 git<space>push<enter>
 ```
 First, I added the changes from the `ListExamples.java` file by using the `git add` command.
 I typed 'L' before pressing `<tab>` for it to autofill in the 'ListExamples' and then typed '.' before pressing `<tab>` again to fill in the rest of the `ListExamples.java`.
 Then, I used the `git commit` command to commit the added changes.
-I used the `-m` option to include the commit message when I wrote `"fix bug"` in.
+I used the `-m` option to include the commit message where I wrote `"fix bug"` in.
 Lastly, I used the `git push` command to push the commit.